-“For a strategy to become reality, decisions must be made,” says Garry Kasparov in his book How Life Imitates Chess.
+“FOR A STRATEGY to become reality, decisions must be made,” says Garry Kasparov in his book How Life Imitates Chess.
 “For evaluations to be turned into results, they must lead to decisions.
 After we have prepared, planned, analysed, calculated and evaluated, we have to choose a course of action.
 Results are the feedback we get on the quality of our decision making.
 Doing things the right way matters.”

 As a world chess champion, Kasparov has thrived on meticulousness, an almost obsessive strategic mind.
 Chess, of course, is an inherently strategic game, one which is won and lost on the strength of the player’s mind.
 Football has often been compared to the most intellectual of board games, and there are some coaches for whom the preparation for a match is not dissimilar to that of a chess player; ensuring that their players are positioned with as much consideration as Kasparov might place a pawn.

 Quique Setién is one of those.
-The Las Palmas coach once confessed that his love for chess often outweighs his desire to watch football.
+The Real Betis coach once confessed that his love for chess often outweighs his desire to watch football.
 “There is less and less to see in football,” he said.
 “I prefer to play chess a lot of the time.”
 Rumour has it that Setién, such was his eagerness, once played against Kasparov, and on another occasion, grandmaster Anatoly Karpov.
 He has clearly been influenced by their methods, and it’s evident in the approach to football he has taken as a coach.

 In comparison to some coaches who preach the importance of possession and attacking football, Setién’s desire for such an approach can appear almost cynical.
 “I like order,” he once said.
 “It is fundamental.
 Chess and football are similar, the pieces are connected to attack and defence.
 It is vital to dominate the centre of the board.”